celestiaorg/docs/nodes/full-storage-node.md

 :::

+#### Optional: Migrate node id to another server

+To migrate a full storage node ID:

+1. You need to back up two files located in the celestia-full node directory at the correct path (default: `~/.celestia-full/keys`).
+2. Upload the files to the new server and start the node.

 ### Optional: start the full storage node with SystemD

 If you would like to run the full storage node as a background process, follow the